ryan-taylor/workos-jsr/MIGRATION.md

 - `test:watch`: Changed from `vitest` to `deno test --watch`
 - `test:worker`: Updated to use Deno's test runner

-### 3. Removal of Compatibility Layer
+### 3. Pure Deno Testing Approach

-The temporary compatibility layer (tests/deno-test-setup.ts) that provided Jest-like functionality during the transition phase has been removed.
-This file
-included:
+We've completely eliminated any compatibility layers or Jest-like wrappers in favor of pure Deno testing patterns.
+This has allowed us to:

 - Mock implementations for fetch
 - Test lifecycle hooks (beforeEach, afterEach)